 Quintessence Quartet: Cheryl (Baritone), Pamela (Bass), Lauri (Lead), Judith (Tenor)

-Rehearsals became too much for me, when pain and fatigue took over my life.
+Rehearsals became too much for me when pain and fatigue took over my life.
 We competed one more year, in 2006 but that was my final year of singing, including in the chorus.
 What a huge disappointment that was for me.
 I had been singing in some form or fashion for most of my life.
 And now, that was gone.
 It’s even harder now that I live where I live as the very excellent Pacific Edge Chorus from Sweet Adelines rehearses just down the road from me.
 I would love to be a part of singing again but I just don’t think I could manage the energy required to be involved again.
 I have to be honest though…every Tuesday night, I’m teased by the fact there’s a rehearsal going on!!

 How do you feel about your body?
 Do you feel like your body has betrayed you since you first developed Fibromyalgia?
 What has Fibro taken from you?
-Did you used to be involved in any crafting or hobbies that you had to give up?
+Did you use to be involved in any crafting or hobbies that you had to give up?

 Do you still like your body?

 Despite everything, I still love my body.
 I’ve forgiven it for what its gone through.
 I know it’s not it’s fault, it just is what it is.
-Overall, on the outside, I think I’m aging well.
+Overall, on the outside, I think I’m ageing well.
 I have no wrinkles, lots of silver in my hair which I love, and the older I get, the more content I seem to be with life in general.
 I’m in love with my hubby, my kids are doing well in their lives and my three grandsons are all happy and healthy.
 Those are the things I like to focus on, not the parts that are breaking down left, right and centre.
 I try to remain positive and stay joyous.
 Contentment IS achievable, but it takes fortitude and the right mental attitude.

 If you’re struggling, I invite you to reach out.
 I have a wonderful little booklet with some powerful words from women I’d be happy to pass along to you, so if you’d like that, send me a message using the Contact Page.
 It’s about more than just body image…it’s empowering in many different ways, but all about being a strong woman.
 And that’s how I like to think of myself.
 I am a strong woman!